 - Your payment is guaranteed to arrive on time in the form of a check or bank transfer.

-Checks are sent via standard postal service and should arrive within 5-7 business days.
-Luckily, Plastiq's calendar asks you when the payment is due, and they will figure out when to send the payment by planning backward from the due date.
+Checks are sent via standard postal service and should arrive within eight business days.
+Luckily, Plastiq's calendar asks you when the payment is due, and then Plastiq will figure out when to send the payment by planning backward from the due date.
+There are additional options for expedited payments with overnight and two-day express options available.

 What if Plastiq misses your payment due date?
 If you submitted the payment on time and with the correct due date, Plastiq will cover 100% of any late fees incurred on that payment.

-The concept of Plastiq is simple, which is a strength we should highlight in this review.
-However, not all payments can be made with all credit card types.
+The concept of Plastiq is simple; however, not all payments can be made with all credit card types.
 This reduces the overall strength of Plastiq as a form of bill pay.

-- Mortgage – Not American Express, not Visa credit (only debit), not Capital One business cards
+- Mortgage: Not American Express, not Visa credit (only debit), some Mastercard debit cards are blocked

-- Student loans – Not American Express, not Visa credit (only debit), not Capital One business cards
+- Student loans: Not American Express, not Visa credit (only debit), some Mastercard debit cards are blocked

-- Utilities – All cards (except American Express for telecom / internet)
+- Utilities: All cards (except American Express for telecom, internet, and phone services)

 As you can see, paying contract laborers for work on your house, timeshares, and mortgage payments cannot be done with American Express cards.
 You also can't pay mortgage payments or student loans with Visa credit cards (only with Visa debit cards).

 This limitation on types of cards for types of transactions is a downside.
-If your plan is to put large payments like mortgages onto credit cards to meet spending requirements for a welcome offer or spending bonus, that only works for certain types of cards.
+If you plan to put large payments like mortgages onto credit cards to meet spending requirements for a welcome offer or spending bonus, that only works for certain types of cards.

 Service Fees

 As should be expected, there is a service fee associated with payments sent via Plastiq.
-After all, they are a business.
+After all, this is a business.

 Recipients pay nothing to receive payments with Plastiq.
 Senders pay the fees, which are outlined here.